DiffAR: Denoising Diffusion Autoregressive Model for Raw Speech Waveform Generation: Conclusion

 In this work, we proposed \emph{DiffAR}, an end-to-end denoising diffusion autoregressive model designed to address audio synthesis tasks, specifically focusing on TTS applications.
 Our model incorporates a carefully selected set of characteristics, each contributing significantly to its overall performance.
 The diffusive process enriches synthesis quality and introduces stochasticity, while the autoregressive nature enables the handling of temporal signals without temporal constraints and facilitates effective integration with the diffusive process.
 Synthesizing the waveform directly, without using any intermediate representations enhanced the variability and simplified the training procedure.
 By estimating both the phase and amplitude, \emph{DiffAR} enables the modeling of phenomena such as vocal fry phonation, resulting in more natural-sounding signals.
 Furthermore, The architecture of \emph{DiffAR} offers simplicity and versatility, providing explicit control over the output signal.
 These characteristics are interconnected, and their synergy contributes to the model's ability to outperform leading models in terms of both intelligibility and audio quality.

 Like other autoregressive models, \emph{DiffAR} model faces the challenge of long synthesis times.
 Future work can focus on reducing synthesis time by using fewer diffusion steps \citep{song2020denoising} or by exploring methods to expedite the process \citep{hoogeboom2021autoregressive}.
-Another avenue for improvement is conditioning the model with elements like speaker identity and emotions and incorporating classifier-free guidance \citep{ho2022classifier} to handle such various conditions effectively.
-Lastly, ablation studies suggest that enhancing the force aligner, grapheme-to-phoneme, and prediction components could significantly improve the results.
+Another avenue for improvement is conditioning the model with elements like speaker identity and emotions and incorporating classifier-free guidance \citep{ho2021classifier} to handle such various conditions effectively.\footnote{A more detailed discussion is provided in Appendix \ref{Apendix:Multi_speaker_scenario}.} Lastly, ablation studies suggest that enhancing the force aligner, grapheme-to-phoneme, and prediction components could significantly improve the results.